May 22, 2026

 4. Gather documents: You’ll need an ID, proof of income and documentation of collateral.
 This could take a few hours, depending on how accessible the documents are.

-5. Apply online or in person: Applying online will take less time than going in person.
+5. Apply online or in person: Applying online takes less time than applying in person.
 If you have all the documentation, it could take 30 minutes to an hour.

-6. Comply with any additional requests from the lender: Depending on the additional requests, it may take one to three business days or a week.
+6. Comply with any additional requests from the lender: Depending on the requests, it may take one to three business days or up to a week.

 7. Understand the repayment terms: Make sure you understand the monthly payment amount, interest rate and loan length.
 This will likely take 30 minutes.